UCLA-Creative-Labs/cl-rfcs/text/2-aurgy.md

 ## What is the high level design/implementation?

-> How would this project be structured?
-What are some of the high level services
-> needed to get this project up and running?
-How do you plan to tackle the
-> development process and what are some resources that we should be mindful of
-> before we start development?
 The best plan of attack for this project would be to create a PWA.
 Realistically, this would be a mobile-first application, but by creating a PWA we can a) support desktop and b) avoid working with something like React Native (bleh) but still achieve cross-